 Appeal of Graduate Policy

-Appeals of Graduate Policy are considered by the Dean of the Graduate School.
+Appeals of Graduate Policy published in this Catalog are considered by the Dean of the Graduate School.

 Student Complaint Procedure